Medically reviewed on August 12, 2018

 Provoked VTE: 3 months (provided the provoking risk factor is no longer present) (ACCP [Kearon 2016])

-Note: All patients receiving extended therapeutic anticoagulation with no specified stop date should be reassessed at periodic intervals.
+Note: All patients receiving indefinite therapeutic anticoagulation with no specified stop date should be reassessed at periodic intervals.

-Extended anticoagulation (reduced intensity dosing against VTE recurrence): Note: For patients at elevated risk of recurrent VTE following at least 6 months of therapeutic anticoagulation.
+Indefinite anticoagulation (reduced intensity dosing for prophylaxis against VTE recurrence): Note: For patients at elevated risk of recurrent VTE following at least 6 months of therapeutic anticoagulation.
 This reduced-intensity regimen is not recommended if indefinite full anticoagulation is indicated (Crowther 2017; Lip 2018): Oral: 10 mg once daily (Weitz 2017).

 Transitioning between anticoagulants: Note: This provides general guidance on transitioning between anticoagulants; also refer to local protocol for additional detail: